deltachat/calls-webapp/README.md

         Alice <<->> ATURN: relayed video stream<br>(if P2P not possible)
         ATURN <<->> BTURN: relayed video stream<br>(if P2P not possible)
         BTURN <<->> Bob: relayed video stream<br>(if P2P not possible)
     end

+    BTURN ->> Bob: BTW your other address is<br>43.43.43.43:55556

+    loop An additional WebRTC data channel can be established (via relay or P2P)<br>to promote more ICE candidates after the initial connection is established
+        Alice ->> Bob: My other address is 42.42.42.43:54321 Bob ->> Alice: My other address is 43.43.43.43:55556 end
 ```